patevs/wug/README.md

-# Env-Stats
+# WUG

-> Fetch System Environment Information and Statistics
+> What You Got: Tool for fetching system various information and statistics about your environment.

 ---